-She is currently creating new works in her continuing exploration of Urban-Nature following a successful show at the Beaney Museum and Art Gallery, Canterbury.
-She exhibited Spaces, Places and Traces as a guest exhibitor in at the European Patchwork Meeting in September (supported by Pfaff and Husqvarna-Viking ),and also has exhibitions in France, Germany and the Netherlands.
-Regular updates will be posted on her blog.
+She continues to create new works in her continuing exploration of Urban-Nature following a successful show at the Beaney Museum and Art Gallery, Canterbury.
+She exhibited Spaces, Places and Traces as a guest exhibitor in at the European Patchwork Meeting in September (supported by Pfaff and Husqvarna-Viking ), and is currently exhibiting in Memory Cloth at the Lace Museum in the Netherlands.
+Regular updates are posted on her blog.

 Magpie of the Mind on-line journal.